 Set realistic, achievable goals in 2019 using our guide which will help to drive your employee engagement strategy to new heights.

 So while we do think setting a goal that begins on January 1st is useful timing, let’s skip the New Year’s nomenclature.
-Set a few goals for yourself for 2019 – but do it the SMART way.
+Set a few goals for yourself for 2019 – but set SMART goals.

 Set SMART goals